 Wooing his purity with her foul pride...

 - One Charmed episode has two guardians of The Hollow, a female angel representing Good and a male demon representing Evil.
 Of course in this case it only appears to be symbolic, as both guardians are neutral, having dedicated their lives to preventing The Hollow from being released by either side.

 - The MST3K short "Out of This World" follows the trope, although the theology is rather sketchy.

 - Averted/Inverted in Supernatural: Most of the angels we've seen have taken male humans as vessels, and demons' hosts are more-or-less split 50/50.
-(The demons were originally damned human souls hopelessly corrupted by spending centuries in hell, and the humans they once were are again split between men and women.
-We haven't seen the angels in their true form, but it's suggested to approach Eldritch Abomination territory.)
+Demons are damned human souls hopelessly corrupted from centuries in Hell, and the humans they once were are, again, split between men and women.
+We don't know if angels have genders the way we think of gender, and haven't seen the angels' true forms, but they're suggested to be in Eldritch Abomination territory.

-- Inverted in the episode "Caged Heat" where the male angel Castiel gets French-kissed by a female demon.
-To be sure, the two of them have displayed UST signals long before that episode.
+- Inverted in the episode "Caged Heat" where male angel Castiel gets French-kissed by female demon Meg.
+The two of them displayed UST signals long before that episode.
 Inverted in general by Ruby, Meg, Abaddon, and Lilith.

 - Played straight with Anna, who is the first female angel we see, and is probably the nicest (at first).
-There are more female angels besides her, but they are either villainous (Naomi) or not featured enough for us to know much about their personalities (Hester and Rachel)
+There are more female angels besides her, but they tend to be either villainous (Naomi) or not featured enough for us to know much about their personalities (Hester and Rachel).
+Hannah seems to be breaking that pattern, as she's on Castiel's side and has gotten a decent amount of screen time.

-- Archangel Raphael is in a male vessel most of the time, but after that vessel is destroyed, he spends a couple of episodes in a female one.
+- Archangel Raphael is in a male vessel, Donnie Finnerman, most of the time, but when that vessel is destroyed, his new vessel is female.

 - Inverted in the Tales from the Darkside episode "Let the Games Begin."
 A male angel and a female demon have a contest over a man's soul.
 They get together at the end of the episode.